-Source: Inventory and projections of UK emissions by sources and removal by sinks due to land use, land use change and forestry, produced by the Centre for Ecology and Hydrology for input to 2012 final UK Greenhouse Gas Emissions (Department of Energy & Climate Change, March 2014).
+Source: Inventory and projections of UK emissions by sources and removal by sinks due to land use, land use change and forestry, produced by the Centre for Ecology and Hydrology for input to 2013 final UK Greenhouse Gas Emissions (Department of Energy & Climate Change, February 2015).

-1. Net annual accumulation of carbon in forests by woody biomass, soils and litter.
+- 1. Net annual accumulation of carbon in forests by woody biomass, soils and litter.
 Adjusted for losses from deforestation and forest wildfires.
-Excludes changes in UK harvested wood products.

-2. Emissions and sequestration can be presented as tonnes carbon or tonnes carbon dioxide $(CO_2)$ .
-To convert from tonnes $CO_2$ to tonnes carbon multiply by 12/44.

-3. Future predictions of carbon uptake assume that commercial conifer plantations will be replanted when felled, and that planting of new woodland will continue at the same rate as in 2012 (mid projection).
+Excludes changes in UK harvested wood products. - 2.
+Emissions and sequestration can be presented as tonnes carbon or tonnes carbon dioxide (${\rm CO_2}$).
+To convert from tonnes ${\rm CO_2}$ to tonnes carbon multiply by 12/44. - 3.
+Future predictions of carbon uptake assume that commercial conifer plantations will be replanted when felled, and that planting of new woodland will follow a mid projection whereby planting will increase slightly from current levels until 2022, when it will decrease to just below current levels up to 2050.

-4. The figures shown above differ significantly from those published in Forestry Statistics 2013, due to changes in the data and model used by the Centre for Ecology and Hydrology.
-For more information, please see the Sources chapter.

-Figure 4.2 Net annual change in carbon (CO2 equivalent) $^{1}$ in UK woodlands
+Figure 4.2 Net annual change in carbon (${\rm CO_2}$ equivalent) 1 in UK woodlands

-Source: Inventory and projections of UK emissions by sources and removal by sinks due to land use, land use change and forestry, produced by the Centre for Ecology and Hydrology for input to 2012 UK Greenhouse Gas emissions final figures (Department of Energy & Climate Change, March 2014).
+Source: Inventory and projections of UK emissions by sources and removal by sinks due to land use, land use change and forestry, produced by the Centre for Ecology and Hydrology for input to 2013 final UK Greenhouse Gas Emissions (Department of Energy & Climate Change, February 2015).

-1. Net annual accumulation of carbon in forests by woody biomass, soils and litter.
-Adjusted for losses from deforestation and forest wildfires.
-Excludes changes in UK harvested wood products.

-2. Emissions and sequestration can be presented as tonnes carbon or tonnes carbon dioxide $(CO_2)$ .
-To convert from tonnes $CO_2$ to tonnes carbon multiply by 12/44.

-3. Future predictions of carbon uptake assume that commercial conifer plantations will be replanted when felled, and that planting of new woodland will continue at the same rate as in 2012 (mid projection).
+- 1. Net annual accumulation of carbon in forests in living biomass only.
+Adjusted for losses due to deforestation and forest wildfires.
+Excludes changes in carbon in litter, soils and UK harvested wood products. - 2.
+Emissions and sequestration can be presented as tonnes carbon or tonnes carbon dioxide (CO_2) .
+To convert from tonnes CO_2 to tonnes carbon multiply by 12/44. - 3.
+Future predictions of carbon uptake assume that commercial conifer plantations will be replanted when felled, and that planting of new woodland will follow a mid projection whereby planting will increase slightly from current levels until 2022, when it will decrease to just below current levels up to 2050.

-4. The figures shown above differ significantly from those published in Forestry Statistics 2013, due to changes in the data and model used by the Centre for Ecology and Hydrology.
-For more information, please see the Sources chapter.